jacobgad/vercel-ddns/README.md

 `SUBDOMAINS`

-A string with comma then space separated values of the records you want to update.
+A string with comma separated values of the records you want to update.
 Examples:

 - "foo, bar, \*.bar"